hardcamls/zprize/msm-test.md

 `~/aws-fpga`.
 We used the `2a36c4d76b68bb9c60bf2f7b0be0fd9ea134978e` revision of the repository.

-Run the following to setup the necessary environment for the build.
+Run the following to set up the necessary environment for the build.

 ```
 source ~/aws-fpga/vitis_setup.sh